 Can you identify with these common communication problems in relationships?
 It’s only natural that you’d want to learn how to break this cycle and communicate better with your partner.

-To help you in that pursuit, we asked psychologist Kavita Panyam about ways to improve communication in a relationship.
+Kavita gave us some solid tips on ways to improve communication in a relationship.
 Here are the 11 techniques she recommended to overcome communication problems in relationships:

 1. Use clear and simple language